jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 * Adds a record type for classes in the sidebar
 * Allows you to drag a class record to a character in order to add that class to your character sheet
 * Adds a link in the character sheet to your class and its associated record
 * When a class record is dragged to your character sheet, it will automatically add armor, weapon, and implement proficiencies, hit points at first level, max healing surges, defense bonuses, and trained skills.
-* It adds the text for implements to implements (as of v.0.2.0)
-* It adds bonus to defenses (as of v.0.2.0)
-* It adds class features (as of v.0.2.0)
+Class features will be added to the special abilities list and class powers will be given based on the class features or based on standard power selection from the DnD 4e level up table if it's a standard AEDU class.
-* It has a UI to add your own custom classes (as of v.0.6.0)
+* It also has a UI to add your own custom classes.
+This doesn't automate adding features and powers (yet).
-* It adds powers now (as of v.0.8.0)
-* It has support for hybrid classes (as of v.0.9.0)
 * If you drag the same class onto your character sheet, it will increase it's level.
 You can use this to gain class powers and features, but it won't give you feats, or let you retrain a feat or skill.
-It will let you retrain powers.
-Other things will have to be adjusted manually (as of v.1.0.0).
+However, it will let you retrain powers.
+* It has support for hybrid classes.
+You must drag two separate hybrid classes onto a character in order to gain them.
+They do not have level up support yet, though.